nirevexin/Offers-on-the-marketplace/README.md

 - F-score is used as a solution quality metric.

-## Deadlines
-- 01/25/2024 7:00 PM (Moscow time) - 02/08/2024 11:59 PM (Moscow time) - solution to the problem.
-- 02/11/2024 11:59 PM (Moscow time) - sending completed notebooks for evaluation.
-- 02/15/2024 - Online broadcast with summing up.
-- 02/18/2024 and beyond - individual meetings of the matching and machine learning team with the five best participants in the competition.

 ## Dataset Description

 To solve the problem, we provide anonymized data on sellers’ product offers (offers) and products from the ["Megamarket"](https://megamarket.ru/) marketplace (goods).